sdiehl/zero-to-qed/docs/src/16_mathematics.md

 This article presents proofs you likely encountered in undergraduate mathematics, now written in Lean.
 Each example shows the traditional proof and its formalization side by side.
 The goal is not to teach you these theorems; you already know them.
 The goal is to build intuition for how mathematical reasoning translates into Lean code.
 When you see a proof by contradiction in English, what tactic does that become?
 When a textbook says "by strong induction," what does Lean require?
 The side-by-side format lets you map familiar reasoning patterns onto unfamiliar syntax.

 [Euclid's proof](https://en.wikipedia.org/wiki/Euclid%27s_theorem) of the infinitude of primes has survived for over two thousand years.
 It requires no calculus, no abstract algebra, only the observation that \\(n! + 1\\) shares no prime factors with \\(n!\\).
 Yet formalizing this argument reveals hidden assumptions: that every number greater than one has a prime divisor, that primes are well-defined, that contradiction is a valid proof technique.
 The proofs here are not difficult by mathematical standards, but they exercise the full machinery of dependent types, tactics, and theorem proving.
-They are finger exercises, etudes that build fluency before attempting harder compositions.
+If you can formalize theorems that have survived two millennia of scrutiny, how hard can proving your web app correctly validates email addresses really be?

-## The Infinitude of Primes
+## Infinitude of Primes

 **Traditional Proof**